What is dapsone?

 - Uncommonly, weakness of the foot and hand muscles can occur, particularly with long term dapsone therapy with doses greater than 100 mg per day.
 Once per week it is advisable to test your ability to walk on your tip-toes and to test your hand grip strength.

 - It has been reported to cause renal papillary necrosis (kidney disease).

 - Psychosis (hallucinations or delusions) has been reported.

 - A significant decrease in the white blood count typically presents with fever, sore throat, skin infections, or other local signs of infection.
 Commonly a widespread red skin rash is also present.

 - Rarely, an illness resembling glandular fever develops, causing severe fatigue, fever, sore throat, rash and prominent lymph glands.

-Dapsone gel 5% (trade name Aczone®) is available in the US for topical treatment of acne.
-It is usually well tolerated, but sometimes causes the skin at the site of application to become dry and red.
+Dapsone gel 7.5% once daily (trade name Aczone®) is available in the US and Australia for the topical treatment of acne.
+It is usually well tolerated but rarely causes the skin at the site of application to become dry and red.
 There is a low risk of haemolysis and the other side effects of oral treatment described above.

 We suggest you refer to your national drug approval agency such as the Australian Therapeutic Goods Administration (TGA), US Food and Drug Administration (FDA), UK Medicines and Healthcare products regulatory agency (MHRA) / emc, and NZ Medsafe, or a national or state-approved formulary eg, the New Zealand Formulary (NZF) and New Zealand Formulary for Children (NZFC) and the British National Formulary (BNF) and British National Formulary for Children (BNFC).